rnd195/my-marp-themes/samples/beamer-template.md

 Author's name
 University of XYZ
 2022-26-03
-(Only normal text will is centered now)
+(Only normal text is centered now)

 ---